fussel132/weblogger/README.md

 ## Installation

-Node.js is required to run this application.
+Node.js 16.x or above is required to run this application.
 To install the dependencies, run:

 ```bash
 npm install